Query Fanout Estimator

 • Store the fanout output in a reusable label (e.g., query_fanout_estimate) so it can power multiple downstream steps.

-• Combine this agent with Answer Engine Insights to see how often your site appears across the predicted fanout queries.
+• Combine this node with Profound AEO data nodes to see how often your site appears across the predicted fanout queries.